BaronSamediOfficial/Linux/LinuxCheatsheet.md

-w                                                                           # Not a typo, type w to see who is logged in on the system AND what they are going chmod u+s <file>                                                            #  set the Set User ID (SUID) chmod +t <file>                                                             # set the Stickybit on the file find / -perm /4000                                                          # find files that have SUID find / -perm /2000                                                          # find files that have SGID find / -perm /1000                                                          # find files that have Sticky bit
+w                                                                           # Not a typo, type w to see who is logged in on the system AND what they are going chmod u+s <file>                                                            #  set the Set User ID (SUID) chmod +t <file>                                                             # set the Stickybit on the file find / -perm /4000                                                          # locate files that have SUID find / -perm /2000                                                          # locate files that have SGID find / -perm /1000                                                          # locate files that have Sticky bit
 ```